25 Epic Places to Visit in Ontario in Winter (2026)

-As someone who’s grown up in Ontario, I’m no stranger to the unpredictable weather, but also the many beautiful places to visit in Ontario in winter.
+As someone who’s grown up in Ontario, I’m no stranger to the unpredictable weather, but also the many beautiful places to visit in our province this time of year!

 This way, if the weather doesn’t cooperate, there’s still plenty to keep you busy.

-Whether you’re looking for the perfect Valentines Day getaway, or a family weekend vacation, we’re going to highlight the 21 best places to visit in Ontario in winter.
+Whether you’re looking for the perfect Valentines Day getaway, or a family weekend vacation, I’ve highlighted the best places to visit in Ontario in winter.

 So, let’s jump in – places to visit in Ontario in winter!